 - All bus riders will enter through the front doors.

 - ALL students who are car riders should exit cars at the gym car circle.
 Students will not be allowed to exit a car at the intersection or on the theater side of the building.
 Cars should enter from Cherokee Road and follow the circle.
 Staff and our student safety patrol will assist in the car circle.
 If a parent must come inside, he/she should park in the front parking lot and check in through the office.

-- Please be aware that if 50 cars all try to enter the car circle at 8:15, most of those students are going to be tardy.
-Allow enough time for your child to get to the classroom.
+- Please allow enough time for your child to get to their classroom on time.
 We have a full thirty minutes allowed for drop-off time.

 When a child is absent, the office should be contacted by 9:00.
 Upon returning to school, notes explaining absences should be brought to the office.
 Per guidelines of Johnson City Schools, after five hand-written notes, further absences will only be excused with a doctor’s note.
-Upon 5 unexcused absences, the attendance record will be turned over to a court officer.
-After 10 unexcused absences, a truancy petition will be filed and we are required to make a report to the Dept. of Children’s Services.
 Excused absences may include sickness, death in the family, family emergencies, etc. Johnson City allows three days a year to be excused for family leave.
 Please let the office know ahead of time when you plan on using family leave days.
 When a request for an absent child’s homework is made, please call by 9:00 and work will be available after 3:30.
 A child must be in school for 3 hours and 31 minutes to be considered present for the day.

 With as many as 175 car riders, our afternoon dismissal is quite a challenge.
 The cooperation of all parents, students, and staff is crucial to ensure a safe dismissal.
 Please adhere to the following dismissal rules: